-A soil sample should also be analysed to determine its water permeability.
-Soil that is too sandy for dam building purposes can be modified.
-This may, however, prove a costly exercise and its justification will have to be weighed-up against other factors.
-Ideal soil types include silty clays, clay-loams and loams.
-Land with rocky outcrops should be avoided as should shale, sand gravel and limestone areas.
-It has been our experience that, with careful construction, ponds can be built successfully on sandy soils.
+be analysed to determine its water sample should also Soil that is too sandy for dam building purposes can be permeability. modified.
+This may, however, prove a costly exercise and its justification will have to be weighed-up against other factors. soil types include silty clays, clay-loams and loams.
+Land with rocky outcrops should be avoided as should shale, sand gravel and limestone It has been our experience that, with careful construction, ponds can be built successfully on sandy soils.
 This will be dealt with in the section on pond construction.